ecyao/ecyao.github.io/_pages/lors.md

 4. Briefly, what you are hoping my letter will be able to speak to/emphasize

 If I agree to write you a letter of recommendation, then I may ask you to send a one-page "highlight memo."
 This memo is your chance to guide what goes into my letter: It's where you tell me what you’d like me to emphasize (coursework, research experience, intern experience, extracurricular/volunteer activity, anything else that you think may be pertinent.)
 Don’t be modest!
 The more details you give me, the more specific and personal my letter can be.
 The most useful memos are ones containing specific anecdotes and examples that I can attest to.

-**Regarding deadlines:** These timelines are firm.
-Writing a thoughtful, detailed, and effective letter requires a significant amount of time.
-To ensure I can give your application the attention it deserves and be fair to all students, I cannot accommodate requests that do not respect these deadlines.
-If you miss a deadline, there is a very high probability that I will not be able to write your letter.

 **Confidentiality.** My policy is to only write confidential letters, and this is to your direct advantage.
 Admissions committees give significantly more weight to letters that students have waived their right to see, as it ensures complete candor.
 If you are asked, please be sure to waive your right; it’s a small step that makes a big difference in how your letter is perceived and valued.